Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Categorization:  Like a lot of the Commonwealth Unifier technologies, the Seats of Justice suggest nothing at all about the technological development of the societies that build them, and is therefore hypersmooth.
 Unlike other hypersmooth technologies, they also don't contribute to technological development in themselves.
 I suspect the Seats of Justice actually pin back dubious advances while checking to make sure that they're being used in the defense of the public weal... and to be very clear, though I categorize that as luddistic, I support it.
 	7. Categorization:  I want to classify these as hedonological, as I truly believe that hedonological structuring is the most just way of organizing society... but I'm not sure, and there are other categorizations that I'm more sure this serves.
 	8. Mechanism proposal:  Viewed as a true galactic technology, the Seats of Justice are probably a truly essential piece of infrastructural investment.
 This modernizes the courts... and very likely not just the courts, but the whole government.
+	9. Author appeal:  I see this as the most integral technology in the game's entire tech tree, which every faction ought to implement in every system.
+Good courts are a universal need and the edge-cases in justice are a difficult, stubborn challenge that every civilization should take up!
-	9. Conversion:  Since each ideology presumably has very, VERY well-developed arguments about why they are The Most Justful Righteous Ideology Ever, the Seats of Justice are a weak omniconverter for surfacing the most virtuous of these arguments and their most virtuous proponents.
+	10. Conversion:  Since each ideology presumably has very, VERY well-developed arguments about why they are The Most Justful Righteous Ideology Ever, the Seats of Justice are a weak omniconverter for surfacing the most virtuous of these arguments and their most virtuous proponents.
 It would encourage the public to go along with whatever shifts are occurring (and it would help make those shifts actually a good thing, too).
 Since many people would surely not listen, it's only a weak omniconverter... but for the record, omniconverters are also virtuous IMO.
 It IS better to try to change people's minds through appeals to justice and influence on education than, say, force.
-	10. Bureaucratic waste analysis:  Super-literal.
+	11. Bureaucratic waste analysis:  Super-literal.
 I'd say this even makes the wastage from other technologies *more literal*, because it pushes society off of bad things that waste talent in bad ways.
-	11. Utopia rating:  5/5
+	12. Liberation rating:  5/5
-	12. Public protection rating:  5/5
+	13. Protection rating:  5/5
-	13. Technological smoothness:  5/5
+	14. Technological smoothness:  5/5
-	14. Technological extremophilia:  1/5
+	15. Technological extremophilia:  1/5
-	15. Stress/Boredom rating:  3/5 (Eustress)
+	16. Stress/Boredom rating:  3/5 (Eustress)
+	17. Me-points:  2/3
-	16. Kind of person most protected:  Varies.
+	18. Kind of person most protected:  Varies.
-	17. Special categories:  Hypersmooth, Luddistic, Rehabilitative
+	19. Special categories:  Hypersmooth, Luddistic, Rehabilitative
-	18. Conversion potential: Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
+	20. Conversion potential: Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
 41. Local Government
 	1. Mechanism proposal:  Does galactic politics really need to interact with every detail of a local government?
 No.  Not even faintly.
 	2. Downside analysis:  I tend to imagine that local government structures draw something of a veil over the exact details of how stuff is being implemented.
 The way galactic society would achieve something is a little less important.
 	3. Narrative indicator:  Functioning local governments are also likely to become targets for partisan control.
 Is this a problem?
 Not really.
 It encourages local politics to develop a distinct character and an inclination to *peaceful* disputation that does *not* involve galactic politics.
 	4. Mechanism proposal:  The partisan squabbling implied in local governance may contribute to the efficiency of it, in fact.
 It takes some of the squabbling that the Viceroy would have to deal with, and efficiently makes people handle it themselves.
 	5. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	6. Utopia rating:  District average.
+	6. Liberation rating:  District average.
-	7. Public protection rating:  District average.
+	7. Protection rating:  District average.
 	8. Technological smoothness:  5/5
 	9. Technological extremophilia:  District average.
 	10. Stress/Boredom rating:  District average.
+	11. Me-points:  1/3
-	11. Kind of person most protected:  Mayors, minor partisans with peaceful and realistic ambitions
+	12. Kind of person most protected:  Mayors, minor partisans with peaceful and realistic ambitions
-	12. Special categories:  Hypersmooth, Failsafe
+	13. Special categories:  Hypersmooth, Failsafe
-	13. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
+	14. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
 42. Deep Core Tap
 	1. Mechanism proposal:  Mining.
 Lots and lots of mining.
 I doubt the core is literally being tapped the moment this goes into place, but it wouldn't shock me if it was literally tapped eventually.
 	2. Downside analysis:  Geological destabilization.
 Mining out an area conventionally can already cause sinkholes.
 I don't even know how to think about the consequences of tapping into a planet's mantle.